 People love to complain about the weather.
 It’s one of the oldest, most reliable conversational standbys; if things get awkward, talk about how hot it is, or how cold it’s getting, or how awful the storms have been.
 Even people who have nothing at all in common can bond over their frustration with nature.
 But when the topic comes to the "why" as opposed to the "what," things take a decidedly unfriendly turn.
 The debate over global warming, and man’s responsibility towards it, seems to get more heated every season as the temperature rises.
-And now a new study has emerged on climate change, but will it finally end the seemingly endless argument — or add new fuel to the global warming fire?

-A panel of esteemed scientists from across the globe has announced that humanity is responsible for global warming — mostly.
+A panel of esteemed scientists from across the globe had announced that humanity is responsible for global warming — mostly.
 The United Nations Intergovernmental Panel on Climate Change has only presented five reports since its 1988 inception, each time the news has gotten progressively bad.
 Their most recent report has determined that there is a 95% chance that humanity is directly responsible for the drastic increase in volatile weather.